JackJack3231/MiniSB-Extruder-Mounts/README.md

 6. Install everything to the X-Carriage, secure with 2 M3x35 BHCS from the front and 1 M3x20 BHCS from the rear
 7. Add Spacers for strain-relief/umbilical plate, you may need to replace some screws to have enough thread to engage with the spacers
 8. Add strain-relief/umbilical plate, secure to spacers and X-Carriage

 ## Credits

-The files have been remixed from [Mavericks LGX-Lite Mod](https://mods.vorondesign.com/detail/nJmiEHmmiI9woW4PqjQ2dA).
+The cowling files have been remixed from [Mavericks LGX-Lite Mod](https://mods.vorondesign.com/detail/nJmiEHmmiI9woW4PqjQ2dA).
 CAD-Files are included as well as Base-CAD-Files so you can easily create a Version for your Extruder.

+For the umbilical plates [Timmit's PCB CAD](https://github.com/VoronDesign/Voron-Hardware/tree/master/V0-Umbilical) was used.

+The CAN-board mounts are remixed from [KayosMakers CANboard Mounts](https://github.com/KayosMaker/CANboard_Mounts)

+The Klicky-Parts were directly taken from [jlas1's CAD-Files](https://github.com/jlas1/Klicky-Probe) on the Klicky-Probe github.

 ## Extras